NBISweden/development-guidelines/README.md

 * coding style and documentation,
 * licensing, packaging and distribution of software,
-* how we use Git and GitHub in large and small projects, and
+* the use of Git and GitHub in large and small projects, and
-* how we do code reviews.
+* code reviews.

 This is a reference document, and as such you are expected to dip into it to read the parts that you need to know something about.